TAP-lab/taplab-nix-config/README.md

 Things I need to do before this is fully ready.
 In no particular order

 - Set up a proper user account with a secure password.
-- Set up Microsoft Edge with automatic login to the taplab account.
+- ~~Set up Microsoft Edge with automatic login to the taplab account.~~ On hold for now
 - ~~Set up a local binary cache for faster installs/updates.~~  Managed to set up a good local demo, working version is in the [`cache-stable`](https://github.com/clamlum2/taplab-nix-config/tree/cache-stable) branch.
 Not gonna bother to make a cache server config as most of it is best done manually.
 Also added a shell alias to easily copy all of the new packages to the server on an update, requires a bit of manual work due to needing the server credentials but is required for security.
-- Comprehensive testing across all laptops and apps to ensure everything works as expected.
+- Comprehensive testing across all laptops and apps to ensure everything works as expected. - In progress
 - Potentially host this on a local git server for easier access.
 - Set up wifi out of the box on the installed system. (would do but can't really test at home through virtual machines)
 - ~~Find the best solution for hiding/notifying about the prism launcher login prompt.~~ Managed to integrate it into the script, after running the prism launcher command it will check the active window, and if it contains "Prism" in the title it will automatically close it.